Oh, those ugly tear stains, especially noticeable in white dogs.

 Many long haired dogs also have hair that continues to grow inside the ear and if not removed can lead to infection.
 Ear Infections may be a cause of staining.

 Excess hair can be pulled from the ear using your fingertips, tweezers or a hemostat.

 Caring for your dog's ears is something you can learn to do yourself.
 If this is not something you feel comfortable doing, be sure that your grooming does it regularly.

 Some dogs produce excessive tears often the result of the human intervention of breeding.

 This is particularly common in those breeds that were selectively bred to create short snouts and protruding eyes causing abnormally narrow tear ducts.

 Breeds such as Shih Tzu, Maltese, Bichon and Pekinese are especially vulnerable to these problems.
+Light colored poodles also seem to be predestined to staining.
 Some dogs are genetically predisposed to excessive tearing.

 Dog genetics will also determine the dog’s coat type.
 A dog with long hair can experience eye irritation from long hair on the face that comes in contact with the eyes, leading to tearing and ultimately, tear staining.

 tear more than others due to variations in their genetic makeup